Medical Coder and Biller

 Medical Procedures

-Clock Hours: 35 Lecture
+Clock Hours: 35 Lecture.
+Prerequisites: Introduction to CPT.

-Students study the medical terminology and anatomy applicable to the organ system applying the appropriate guidelines and modifiers to ensure accurate reporting and reimbursement.
+Students study the medical terminology and anatomy applicable to the Organ System applying the appropriate guidelines and modifiers to ensure accurate reporting and reimbursement.

-Respiratory and Cardiovascular Procedures
+Respiratory & Cardiovascular Procedures

 Human Body System